 These provide fortification to the plant.
 They include the cork and epidermis.

 - Epidermis – Its a layer of cell that makes up making up an outer casing of all the structures in the plant.
-The stomata perforates the epidermis at certain places.
+The stomata perforate the epidermis at certain places.
 The stomata help in loss of water and gaseous exchange.

 - Cork – This is the external protective tissue which substitutes the epidermal cells in mature stems and roots.
 Cork cells are lifeless and lack intercellular gaps.
 Their cell walls are coagulated by suberin which makes them impervious to gas and Water Molecules.